The Mask of Zorro: Soundtrack

 James Horner was hired to compose the film score in September 1997.
+The score was influenced by the music of the Iberian peninsula and features several themes, which are written in the harmonic minor scale.

 The soundtrack, released by Sony Classical Records and Epic Soundtrax, was commercially successful and propelled by the rising profile of the Latin heartthrobs of Marc Anthony and Australian singer Tina Arena.
 Their duet, "I Want to Spend My Lifetime Loving You", plays in the closing credits of the film and was released as a single in Europe.
 The song went #3 on the French singles and #4 on the Dutch singles charts.
+At the 1999 ALMA Awards, it won Outstanding Performance of a Song for a Feature Film.

 Historical references

 The Mask of Zorro and its sequel The Legend of Zorro incorporate certain historical events and people into their narrative.
-Antonio Banderas' character, Alejandro Murrieta, is a fictional brother of Joaquin Murrieta, a real Mexican outlaw who was killed by the California State Rangers led by Harry Love (portrayed in the film as Texas Army Captain "Harrison Love") in 1853.
+Antonio Banderas' character, Alejandro Murrieta, is a fictional brother of Joaquin Murrieta, a real Mexican outlaw who was killed by the California Rangers led by Harry Love (portrayed in the film as Texas Army Captain "Harrison Love") in 1853.
 The confrontation in the film takes place more than a decade earlier, in 1841.
 The capture of Murrieta's right-hand man Three-Fingered Jack by Love was also historical; however, the real person was a Mexican named Manuel Garcia rather than an Anglo-American.
 As he did in the movie, the actual Harry Love preserved both Murrieta's head and Jack's hand in large, alcohol-filled glass jars.